 - The right to object to the processing of your personal data that was based on a public or legitimate interest;

 - The right not to be subjected to automated decision making and profiling; and

 - The right to withdraw consent at any time.

-Where you have consented to the Company processing your personal and sensitive personal data you have the right to withdraw that consent at any time by contacting Access Appointments Consultancy Limited, No 1 Royal Exchange Avenue, London, EC3V 3LT.
+Where you have consented to the Company processing your personal and sensitive personal data you have the right to withdraw that consent at any time by contacting Access Appointments Consultancy Limited, 4 Lombard Street, London EC3V 9HD.